Title: Uncle Ben Wiley, The Oldest Citizen in Chattanooga, William Stokes, 1890

 Date (Years): 1890

-Ben Wiley has parked his donkey and cart in front of 520 Market Street.
-A merchant lurks in the darkness at the entrance of a storefront.
-A sign in the window says “Secondhand Watches & Jewelry Bought & Sold".
-In another window contains a banjo, violin, a guitar, and various other small items.
+An older African American man, Ben Wiley, has parked his donkey and cart in front of 520 Market Street.
+A merchant looks out of the entrance of a darkened storefront.
+A sign in the window says “Secondhand Watches & Jewelry Bought & Sold.”
+Another storefront window contains a banjo, violin, a guitar, and various other small items.
 Directly behind Mr. Wiley is a sandwich sign promoting Barnum & Bailey’s Greatest Show on Earth.
 The word “FRIDAY” is barely legible at the bottom of the poster.
-Over Mr. Wiley's lefthand shoulder is a sign that reads, “Boots & Shoes Made to Order, Repairing Neatly & Promptly Done, J. M. Odonald.
-Signs on the power poll promote tobacco and cologne"
+Beyond is a sign that reads, “Boots & Shoes Made to Order, Repairing Neatly & Promptly Done, J. M. Odonald.”
+Signs on the power poll promote tobacco and cologne.

 Sorry, we aren't online at the moment.
 Please leave us a message.

 Need more help?
 Save time by asking your question online.